YINI-lang/YINI-spec/mini spec.md

 A MINI file is a configuration file for computer software that consists of plain text with a simple syntax and structure comprising key–value, and/or key–values, pairs organized in sections.

 ## Definitions
-- **Host**: The host is the program written by the client user/programmer that runs the (MINI) decoder and encoder.
+- **Host**: The host is the program/software (written by the client user/programmer) that runs the (MINI) decoder or encoder.
-- **Decoder**: A MINI-Decoder converts or reads a MINI document into a meaningful object or data structure in and for a host.
+- **Decoder**: A MINI-Decoder converts or reads a MINI document into a meaningful object or data structure for a host to be used.
 - **Encoder**: A MINI-Encoder takes an object or data structure on the host and converts/saves it to a MINI document.

 ## Whitespaces